lewoudar/kifurushi/docs/usage.md

 raw bytes to send on the wire.

 !!! warning
     Take care to the names given to the fields of a packet.
-There are some reserved names that cannot be used because they are attributes of the [Packet](api.md#packet) class like `raw`, `fields`, `compute_value`, `hexdump`, `random_packet`, `from_bytes`.
+There are some reserved names that cannot be used because they are attributes of the [Packet](api.md#packet) class like `raw`, `fields`, `compute_value`, `hexdump`, `random_packet` and `from_bytes`.

 !!! note
     Don't hesitate to look at the [examples](https://github.com/lewoudar/kifurushi/tree/main/examples) folder to see more examples of protocol implementations with kifurushi.
 You will see usage of the [ConditionalField](api.md#conditionalfield) which comes in handy when the presence of a field in a packet depends on other fields.

 ## Miscellaneous